 Instructions

-- Place the halved potatoes and carrot pieces in a large pot and cover with cold water by about 1 inch.
-Stir in ¾ tsp salt.
+- Place the potatoes and carrots in a large pot and cover with cold water by about 1 inch.
+Add ¾ teaspoon of salt.
 Bring to a gentle boil over medium-high heat.

-- While they cool, combine the chopped red onion, apple cider vinegar, and a pinch of salt and black pepper in a small bowl.
+- While the potatoes cool, combine the red onion, apple cider vinegar, and a pinch of salt and black pepper in a small bowl.
 Let sit to mellow.

 - Peel the eggs.
-Cut cooled potatoes, carrots, and eggs into small bite-size cubes; place in a large mixing bowl.
+Cut the cooled potatoes, carrots, and eggs into small bite-size cubes and place in a large mixing bowl.

-- Add peas, corn, and the marinated onions along with their vinegar to the bowl.
+- Add the peas (thawed), corn, and the marinated onions along with their vinegar liquid.
+Stir gently to combine.

 - Fold in the mayonnaise until everything is evenly coated and creamy.